amsully/mapmyrun_webscraper/README.md

 # mapmyrun_webscraper
 NOTE: This webscraper only adds functionality to the premium membership.
 It in no way extracts data in order to avoid having to pay.
-Could be a feature though!
+It gets the 'comments' from the bottom of each page by iterating over the exports.csv file's URLs.

 ## Install
 	- Clone Repo